 The Master of Science in Nursing Family Nurse Practitioner (FNP) degree program is designed to prepare nurses to practice as family nurse practitioners, as educators in nursing programs, to translate research into practice or to assume leadership roles in advance nursing practice.

 To find out about the MSN program requirements, view the Program Requirements or email email@example.com for general information.

 - Assume advanced leadership roles in a variety of health care settings.

 - Exemplify ethical, legal and professional standards for advanced nursing practice.

 - Integrate advanced knowledge of nursing and related disciplines in the roles of educator, administrator or clinician.

 - Participate in research and other scholarly activities to expand nursing knowledge.

 - Work effectively in interdisciplinary relationships or partnerships to promote, maintain and restore the health of clients; improve health care delivery systems; shape health policy; or influence professional education.

-A mandatory orientation for all MSN tracks will be held at the UH Sugar Land campus prior to the start of the Fall semester.
+A mandatory orientation for all MSN tracks will be held at the Sugar Land instructional site prior to the start of the Fall semester.